Creating and managing workflows

 • Next email date

-• Progress through the flow
+• Progress through the workflow

 • Completed the sequence